nightscout/cgm-remote-monitor/lib/plugins/googlehome.md

 - Sign in to DialogFlow with your Google account (https://console.dialogflow.com/api-client/#/login).
 If you don't already have one, signup with Google.

-### Create a new custom DialoFlow agent
+### Create a new custom DialogFlow agent

 1. Select "Create new agent" in the main menu bar.
 2. Input a custom name for your agent and click "CREATE".
 3. Download the simple agent template : ( https://drive.google.com/drive/folders/18z2kQSEInvH4O_jfjB4Qh8z9508P9Oao?usp=sharing )
 4. Select IMPORT FROM ZIP , in order to import the template.
+5. SAVE
-5. Go to "Fullfillment" menu and enter details about your webhook.
+6. Go to "Fullfillment" menu and enter details about your webhook.
-6. SAVE
+7. SAVE
-7. Go to "Integration" menu and select your desired integration.
+8. Go to "Integration" menu and select your desired integration.
-8. Follow instructions for each integration.
+9. Follow instructions for each desired integration.